Projects

 MoodRadar delivers an immediate, visual understanding of Twitch chat mood when traditional reading becomes impossible.
 For streamers dealing with high-throughput environments or viewers who want to feel the room’s pulse without drowning in messages, it offers a lightweight, privacy-first solution.

 As an early-stage project it already provides usable value, and continued development will only make it sharper.
-Test it on your favorite high-energy stream and see the chat’s true demeanor at a glance.
+Test it on your favourite high-energy stream and see the chat’s true demeanour at a glance.

 Sources